-Bible 7 Text: Da ate: What idea particularly strikes me from this text?
-[Note in w which verse(s) it is found.] ?
-What question does this text raise in my mind-and how we ould this text answer it?
-What about Jesus Christ-his character and/or his redempti ion-relates to this text?
+Bible Text: Date: What idea particularly strikes me from the is text?
+[Note in which verse(s) it is found.]
+What question does this text raise in my mind-and how would this text answer it?
+What about Jesus Christ-his character a nd/or his redemption-relates to this text?
 What action must I take as a result of this text?
 Be concrete and specific.

 With whom will I share what I learned from this text? [and what was their response?]